 UNISON Scotland represents 160,000 members delivering public and related services.
-We want to highlight the value of quality public services and the ways in which our members contribute directly to environmental protection and action on climate change.
+We are taking the opportunity of the 2007 elections to highlight the value of guality public services and the ways in which our members contribute to environmental protection and action on climate change.

 Global warming threatens the future of life on earth as we know it.
 It already kills 150,000 people annually and causes five million serious illnesses (World Health Organisation).
 Millions are at risk if nothing is done.
-The UN Secretary-General Ban Ki-moon says that climate change poses as great a threat to the world as war.
+The new UN Secretary-General Ban Ki-moon says that climate change poses as great a threat to the world as war.